integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 Contact info@bulletproof-checkout.com

 ### Countries Served
-- Currently we support US, CA, and UK
+- Currently we support US, CA, and UK.
+We receive Credit Cards Worlwide.

 ### What are the requirements or paperwork needed?